mdekauwe/mdekauwe.github.io/join_us.md

 ### Current opportunities:

 - We are recruiting an 18-month Postdoctoral researcher with expertise in either: land surface model development or machine learning approaches.
 The role will focus on advancing our ability to forecast the legacy effects of drought and heat extremes.
-The role should be advertsied very soon...
+The role should be advertised very soon...and close on the 16/01/2025.

 - We are recruiting a NERC PhD student to work on a: <a href="https://www.findaphd.com/phds/project/funded-phd-nerc-gw4-dltp-forests-on-the-edge-examining-vegetation-recovery-following-climate-extremes/?p177600" style="color:#16a085">Forests on the edge: examining vegetation recovery following climate extremes</a>.
 This PhD is co-supervised by Prof. Lina Mercado at the University of Exeter and Dr Eddy Robertson at the UK Met Office.
 The deadline to apply is: Monday 13 January, 2025.
 Application details can be found: <a href="https://www.findaphd.com/phds/project/funded-phd-nerc-gw4-dltp-forests-on-the-edge-examining-vegetation-recovery-following-climate-extremes/?p177600" style="color:#16a085"> by clicking here </a>.